woof-sandbox/sandbox/docs/SandboxController.md

 ```

 20 bytes
-contractor address.
-This is the address that will be able to call the functions that require the contractor role.
+The address of the contractor that will support role to change existing curve params on assets or adding new ones.

 ### proposedDao